Tooele Valley Railroad Museum

 Parks and Recreation Director

-Come and experience Tooele City’s colorful past at the Tooele Valley Railroad and Mining Museum.
+Come and experience Tooele City’s colorful past at the Tooele Valley Museum and Historic Park (most commonly known as Tooele’s Railroad Museum).
 Opened in 1983, the museum is a repository of artifacts from railroading, smelting and mining.

 Admission is free.